-The survey is designed to help international companies work out relocation packages for employees on foreign assignments and is based on several factors including housing, healthcare, social life, and education.
+The survey aims to help international companies work out relocation packages for employees on foreign assignments and is based on several factors, including housing, healthcare, social life, and education.
 However, it is also a useful gauge for tourists and business travellers.

-Munich came fourth and, with its stunning location at the gateway to the Alps, is a beautiful place.
-The River Isar flows through the city and there are many green outdoor spaces.
-It is a very culturally active city with a large number of museums, galleries and churches to visit along with a vibrant theatre and music scene.
+With its stunning location at the gateway to the Alps, Munich came fourth and is a beautiful place.
+The River Isar flows through the city and has many green outdoor spaces.
+It is a very culturally active city with many museums, galleries and churches to visit, along with a vibrant theatre and music scene.

 The Olympiapark, built for the 1972 Olympics, is a wondrous place and the stadium with its soaring curved glass roof still looks futuristic today.

-The reinvigorated harbour area of the MedienHafen has been tastefully updated while retaining many of the original features of the docks.
-Many companies now have offices here and the wide variety of modern bars and eateries are frequented by business customers during the day while in the evenings it is the place in which to be seen by the in-crowd.
+The new harbour area of the MedienHafen has been tastefully updated while retaining many of the original features of the docks.
+Many companies now have offices here, and business customers frequent the wide variety of modern bars and eateries during the day, while in the evenings, it is the place to be seen by the in-crowd.

-Frankfurt, at seventh, is the financial and business centre of Germany, home of the European Central Bank, and has an amazing futuristic skyline.
+Frankfurt, at seventh, is Germany’s financial and business centre, home of the European Central Bank, and has an amazing futuristic skyline.
 It also boasts Europe’s third largest airport making it a major international transport hub.

-However, away from the skyscrapers you can find streets of beautifully preserved 19th century buildings and parks.
-Römerberg is the historical centre of the city where you’ll find 14th and 15th century buildings with many shops, bars, restaurants and museums.
+However, away from the skyscrapers, you can find streets of beautifully preserved 19th-century buildings and parks.
+Römerberg is the city’s historical centre, where you’ll find 14th and 15th-century buildings with many shops, bars, restaurants and museums.

-Alongside the commerce and cultural delights of Frankfurt, you can also escape the hustle of the city in Germany’s biggest inner-city forest, Der Stadtwald, with its walking paths and attractive ponds.
+Alongside Frankfurt’s commerce and cultural delights, you can escape the city’s hustle in Germany’s most extensive inner-city forest, Der Stadtwald, with its walking paths and attractive ponds.